shoryasethia/Virtual_Notepad/README.md

 ## SoC : Gesture based text creation [ Project ID: 102 ] aka Virtual Notepad and recognition

 ### Tentative Timeline
-* Week1: Python programming and introduction to libraries like numpy and pandas along with fundamentals of machine learning
+* Week1: Python programming and introduction to libraries like numpy, pandas and matplotlib along with fundamentals of machine learning
 * Week2: Introduction to OpenCV, including reading and displaying images along with fundamentals of Neural Network architectures
 * Week3: Creating a blank canvas using OpenCV and capturing video input from a webcam
 * Week4: Training a simple CNN model on the MNIST dataset for handwritten Alphabet recognition